Sustainable transfer of knowledge from CEPLAS research topics into practice-oriented teaching

 If your school is also interested in the cooperation with the Excellence Cluster CEPLAS, please do not hesitate to contact us!

-In the pilot project, motivated upper-level pupils and biologists were brought together with Bachelor of Arts and Master of Education students (Teacher Training Programme) and CEPLAS scientists in order to jointly develop research and teaching modules for Gymnasia (high schools).
+In the pilot project, motivated upper-level pupils and biologists were brought together with Bachelor of Arts and Master of Education students (Teacher Training Program) and CEPLAS scientists in order to jointly develop research and teaching modules for Gymnasia (high schools).

 In the first phase, students, who will become biology teachers, stay 3-weeks in a CEPLAS laboratory, where CEPLAS scientists teach them state-of-the-art concepts and methods in plant sciences.
 Subsequently, the students develop teaching modules in collaboration with the “Institut für Biologiedidaktik” and the “Zentrum für LehrerInnenbildung”.
 Guidance-based interviews with CEPLAS scientists and teachers are the basis for the development of research-oriented teaching units.
 Whether their modules are suitable for teaching, students can then "test" directly with high school pupils that visit together with their teachers the University of Cologne labs for a few days.

-The entire project is closely monitored scientifically and, within the scope of a doctoral thesis, the evaluation of the transfer of knowledge takes place qualitatively through interviews with Bachelor of Arts and Master of Education students (Teacher Training Programme), teachers and pupils.
+The entire project is closely monitored scientifically and, within the scope of a doctoral thesis, the evaluation of the transfer of knowledge takes place qualitatively through interviews with Bachelor of Arts and Master of Education students (Teacher Training Program), teachers and pupils.
 The next step is that the already practically tested teaching modules will be further developed until they can be used directly by the teachers at school.

 An important result of this cooperation project will be the creation of practice-oriented teaching modules, which will convey current CEPLAS research results from basic and applied plant research in a form, which can be used directly in the classroom.